GEM-benchmark/NL-Augmenter/transformations/abbreviation_transformation/README.md

 The abbreviation dictionary was scraped from https://www.noslang.com/dictionary.

 ## What are the limitations of this transformation?
 The transformation may not be applicable in a formal context.
 This transformation will also be challenging for language models due to the variety of abbreviations used.
+Some abbreviations may also not be commonly seen as the slang dictionary has a wide variety of words and their abbreviated counterparts.